All posts

 Wise and Revolut accounts trigger FBAR filing.
 Non-willful penalty: up to $10,000 per account per year.
 Willful: $100,000 or 50% of balance.

-Jett Fu··Updated ·10 min read
+Jett Fu··Updated ·8 min read

 The $10,000 threshold is not what you think

 The FBAR filing requirement triggers when the aggregate maximum value of all your foreign financial accounts exceeds $10,000 at any point during the calendar year.
+Not year-end.
+Not average.
+The peak, across all accounts combined, on any single day.

 Wise and Revolut count as foreign accounts

-This is the trap that catches most digital nomads.
+This is the part that catches people.

 📊